1 year full-time,

 You will study 180 credits over the duration of your course.
 You'll take a variety of modules and a curated placement, then hone your research skills by producing a dissertation and presenting an assessed lecture on your dissertation topic.

 You'll also study three option modules.
+You'll also have the opportunity to choose option modules from the Department of History and History of Art.
 Examples from previous years have included:

 Our modules may change to reflect the latest academic thinking and expertise of our staff.

-You will have regular meetings with your supervisor who will offer support, guidance and encouragement throughout the dissertation writing process.
+You will have regular meetings with your supervisor who is there to offer support, guidance and encouragement throughout the dissertation writing process.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.